National Science Foundation (NSF) I-Corps Program

 The NSF I-Corps program prepares participants to extend their focus beyond the university laboratory, and accelerates the economic and societal benefits of NSF-funded, basic-research projects that are ready to move toward commercialization.

 Through I-Corps, NSF participants learn to identify valuable product opportunities that can emerge from academic research, and gain skills in entrepreneurship through training in customer discovery and guidance from established entrepreneurs.
+The Center for Entrepreneurship and Innovation has had 23 Regional I-Corps teams advance to the National NSF I-Corps Program, receive a $50,000 NSF grant for additional customer discovery and prototype development.

 Applying to the Program